Hiker Wearing a Daypack on a Sunlit Forest Trail

 Budget travelers and backup-bag seekers

-No structure or frame; durability inconsistencies reported across units
+No structure or frame; durability is limited under heavy, dense loads

 $